46936125/PatternAnalysis-2025/recognition/README.md

 # ADNI MRI Classification with ConvNeXt

 This project implements a **ConvNeXt-Tiny model** to classify Alzheimer's Disease (AD) versus Normal Control (NC) from MRI slice images in the **ADNI dataset**.
 It provides a complete training and prediction pipeline in PyTorch, including data augmentation, evaluation metrics, and model checkpointing.
+Following the base design of the ConvNeXt architecture from this repository: https://github.com/facebookresearch/ConvNeXt.

 ---